Sonita Gale: Hostile (2021)

 In 2021, Gale directed, produced and wrote the documentary Hostile, which examines the human stories behind the UK government's ‘hostile environment’ immigration policy ushered in by the Clegg-Cameron coalition.
 She made the film during the Coronavirus pandemic, saying the community response "made me think of my childhood growing up in the Midlands with Sikh parents, [where] my father's corner shop was the hub of the community."

 The film explores the experiences of four Britons from Black and Asian backgrounds, including an NHS worker who had ‘no recourse to public funds’ (NRPF) during the Coronavirus pandemic under the Immigration and Asylum Act 1999; a victim of the Windrush scandal who was detained and threatened with deportation between 2015 and 2017 despite living in the UK since the age of eight; and a couple who served more than 350,000 meals to NHS staff and vulnerable people during the pandemic.

 The film also features a number of prominent voices on immigration policy, including MP Stephen Timms, writer and academic Maya Goodfellow, campaigner Patrick Vernon, spoken-word artist George the Poet, MP Zarah Sultana, and musician Nitin Sawhney.

 Hostile premiered at Raindance Film Festival on 29 October 2021 and was longlisted for awards by BAFTA and BIFA.
 Gale has since given interviews with David Lammy on LBC, Mariella Frostrup on Times Radio, and Amelia Gentleman in The Guardian.

 Hostile has had a three year impact campaign funded by the UK arm of the Ben & Jerry’s Foundation.

+Phase One focused on public awareness and national outreach.
+The film toured across the UK with screenings and Q&A events, including at the British Film Institute, and culminated in its first parliamentary screening.
+The campaign also included media engagement and the development of educational and legal resource materials addressing issues such as No Recourse to Public Funds (NRPF).

+The film was screened at more than 175 venues nationwide and received a theatrical release through Picturehouse Cinemas, alongside international broadcasts.

+Phase Two centred on education and longer-term engagement.
+Hostile was integrated into school and university curricula at multiple UK institutions, with further expansion reported.
+A companion short film was produced, and both the feature and the short were subsequently made available for free online, including on YouTube.
+The film was screened in Parliament for a second time during this phase.

 The film was screened across the United Kingdom and internationally in cinemas, organisations, and community venues.
-It was also shown in Parliament, incorporated into educational curricula, and received distribution along with screenings at festivals worldwide.
+As part of an impact campaign, it was shown in Parliament in 2022 at an event hosted by Labour MP Kate Osamor and again in 2026 at an event sponsored by Labour MP Nadia Whittome.
+It was incorporated into educational curricula, and received distribution along with screenings at festivals worldwide.